zhangjinshui-nerveee/nerveee_old/content/project/Boost_2kW_GaN/index.md

 The waveforms are given as below. (purple-current; green-voltage)

 # Other
-I am proud of myself, not because of the converter, but because of the box I designed, so amateurly professional.
+I am proud of myself, not because of the converter, but because of the box I made for it, so amateurly professional.
 <img src = "case.png">